Mosamorphing/WTF-Blog/TheMorphing500/14 - Onchain Security and Rescue Missions/readme.md

 During exploitation analysis, users whose assets haven't been transferred have a higher chance of regaining asset custody.

-As [@0xAA_Science](https://x.com/0xAA_Science) once responded to a victim, "If your assets are already transferred, there is almost no hope."
+As Amazing Ang once responded to a victim, "If your assets are already transferred, there is almost no hope."

 In June 2024, they open-sourced two Paymaster contracts used in a rescue mission during the [@zkysync](https://x.com/zkysync) airdrop.